kam1tsur3/2021_CTF/zer0pts/pwn/oneshot/README.md

 Do we really allocate and write only once???
 ### Exploit
 Return value of calloc() is not checked.
 It is vulnerable.
 In addition, offset given by user input is not check too.
-It is alos vulnerable.
+It is also vulnerable.

 If we give calloc() "-1", calloc() returns 0.
 So we can overwrite got area because PIE is disable.

 My exploit step is ...

 * make infinite loop
 Overwriting got_puts to the address of main.

-* enable allocate chunks larger than limitation(> 4\*0x100) Overwriting got\_exit to the address of some gadget(only execute "ret;")
+* enable allocate chunks larger than limitation(> 4\*0x100)
+Overwriting got\_exit to the address of some gadget(only execute "ret;")

 * libc leak
 If we allocate some extra large chunks (For example 0x22000), chunks are always located just before the address of libc.
 By using this malloc(calloc) feature, we can also AAW for libc.